ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 Advertising use cases should use [`amp-ad`](https://www.ampproject.org/docs/reference/components/amp-ad) instead.

 The reasons for this policy are that:

 - `amp-video-iframe` enforces sandboxing and the sandbox is also applied to child iframes.
 This means landing pages may be broken, even if the ad itself appears to work.

-- `amp-video-iframe` has controlled resize mechanism.
+- `amp-video-iframe` has no controlled resize mechanism.

 ## Attributes